Institute of Criminal Justice Studies

 - Qualifications: BA (Hons) (Birmingham City University), MSc (Portsmouth), PTLLS, ACFTech, ACFS, ACFTrainer (Portsmouth).

-- Role Title: Course Leader – BSc (Hons) Counter Fraud and Criminal Justice Studies (DL)
+- Role Title: Senior Lecturer and Course Leader – BSc (Hons) Counter Fraud and Criminal Justice Studies (DL)

 - Address: St George's Building, 141 High Street, Portsmouth PO1 2HY